BradleyCulley/bradleyculley.github.io/_posts/2024-broken-12-21-the-most-important-lesson.md

 It's an actual scientific fact that some people's brains are organized in a manner such that they get a deposit in their emotional bank when they hurt other people.

 Putting kindness into a position of primacy in your internal hierarchical representation of importance makes you a walking pin cushion to these people, and pin you they will.

+Add to the most important lesson essay the point about all these speeches in the 90s and early 2000s about leadership.
+I'm not sure who decided leadership was the most important thing in the world but somebody did and the emphasis on it was endless.
+Also mention the speech the guy gave where he said you will only remember one thing from this, and that's the only thing I remember - literally him saying you'll only remember one thing.